The Association to Stop Racism Against Blacks: Responses

 As a result of their activities, stereotypical depictions of black people in media have become a taboo, author, publishers and editors started to impose self-censorship onto their works.

 Since their protests have caused publishers to stop printing some older words, they have drawn considerable amounts of criticism, as they have been seen as infringing on freedom of expression.

-In the 1989 April volume of "Buraku Liberate", the deputy chairman of the association wrote that "The picture book is just a piece of merchandise that discriminates against black people.
+In the 1989 April volume of Buraku Liberate, the deputy chairman of the association wrote that "The picture book is just a piece of merchandise that discriminates against black people.
 No matter how well known the book is among the general public and no matter how valuable it is literature, that still does not constitute an excuse against the fact".
-However, in response to interview by Nishinihon Shimbun, the deputy chairman tries to claim they don't want to extinguish the picture book.
-But, when publishers are trying to discuss the incident with them, they have rejected to participate in such discussion.
+However, in response to an interview by Nishinihon Shimbun, the deputy chairman tried to claim that they do not want to extinguish the picture book.
+However, when publishers have tried to discuss the incident with them, they have rejected calls to participate in such a discussion.

+According to Masahisa Nadamoto of the Kyoto Institute for Buraku History (later professor at Kyoto Sangyo University), the Nagano branch of the Buraku Liberation League once protested to the Nagano City Board of Education that The Story of Little Black Sambo was racist and should not be placed in the library.
+The Board of Education, demoralised by this, notified kindergartens and homes in the city to destroy any The Story of Little Black Sambo books they had.

+Publishers feared such protests.
+When the above-mentioned Obake no Q-Tarō was protested, Jungle Kurobe, which was not the target of the protests, was also out of print.
+(The main character, Kurobe, was from Africa.)
+These were not published again until after 2010.
+These effects lasted for a long period of time, and the inclusion of black people in Japanese manga and anime based on them was avoided.

 Accolades

-According to the report from "Buraku Liberate" Volume November 1989, they were named "Champions against discrimination".
+According to the report from Buraku Liberate Volume November 1989, they were named "champions against discrimination".